 5 The student is exceeding expected competency in this area for generalist social work practice.
 4 The student is demonstrating expected competency in this area.
-SS .
-3 The student is demonstrating beginning competency in this area SENIORS 2 The student is gaining experience and meeting expectations in this area SEI S 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
-NIORS 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
-3 N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area
+RS 3 The student is demonstrating beginning competency in this area SENIORS 2 The student is gaining experience and meeting expectations in this area SE S 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
+JUNIOR 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
+Z 37/4 H N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area